Pixadus/pixadus.github.io/ship/src/entries/vents.md

 The mushroom ventilator is in a good location, so I'll replace it.
 The passive vents work okay but should probably have some way to prevent water from coming in with the air - but for now, I'll just replace the mushroom vent and add some ventilation to the head, which lacks it currently.

 I settled on some [Vetus dorade boxes](https://www.fisheriessupply.com/vetus-denouden-dorade-boxes) that are designed to allow airflow while keeping back water.
-Montage time.

 ![](images/vents/vent-montage-1.png)
 ![](images/vents/vent-montage-2.png)